ribotinho/UnitMeasurement/README.md

 # Tech used

-MVVM pattern
+- MVVM pattern
-SwiftUI
+- SwiftUI
-iOS 15.0
+- iOS 15.0
-Swift 5.7
+- Swift 5.7
-Xcode 14.0
+- Xcode 14.0
-iPhone only supported
+- iPhone only supported
-Localized to Spanish and English
+- Localized in Spanish and English